Nest box

-Traditional nest boxes have existed in many civilisations, since antiquity.
+Nest boxes were used since Roman times to capture birds for meat.
+The use of nest boxes for other purposes began in the mid-18th century, and naturalist August von Berlepsch was the first to produce nest boxes on a commercial scale.

 Nest boxes are getting more attention because increasing industrialization, urban growth, modern construction methods, deforestation and other human activities since the mid-20th century have caused severe declines in birds' natural habitats, introducing hurdles to breeding.
-Nest boxes can help prevent bird extinction, as it was shown in the case of Scarlet Macaws in the Peruvian Amazon.
+Nest boxes can help prevent bird extinction, as it was shown in the case of scarlet macaws in the Peruvian Amazon.

 Construction

 General construction

 Nest boxes are usually wooden, although the purple martin will nest in metal.
 Some boxes are made from a mixture of wood and concrete, called woodcrete.
 Ceramic and plastic nestboxes are not suitable.

 Nest boxes should be made from untreated wood with an overhanging, sloped roof, a recessed floor, drainage and ventilation holes, a way to access the interior for monitoring and cleaning, and have no outside perches which could assist predators.
 Boxes may either have an entrance hole or be open-fronted.
 Some nest boxes can be highly decorated and complex, sometimes mimicking human houses or other structures.
 They may also contain nest box cameras so that use of, and activity within, the box can be monitored.